pubino/otr/README.md

 ## Features

-* Joins meeting or webinar via provided or hardcoded URL and initiates a video screen capture.
+* Joins a meeting or webinar via provided or hardcoded URL, initiating and subsequently terminating a video screen capture.
-* Delays the join and record process by a provided or hardcoded value (in seconds, defaults to 0).
+* Delays the join and record process by a provided or hardcoded value, allowing the process to run at some future time (in seconds, defaults to 0).
 * Leaves the meeting and ends the recording after a provided or hardcoded value (in seconds, defaults to 7200).
 * Restores closed Safari pages and tabs automatically.

 ## Installation

-1.
+Overnight Talk Recorder (OTR) is an automation script written in AppleScript for Macintosh computers running macOS Big Sur 11.1 and higher.
+Download the file or copy the text of the script and open it in the Script Editor app found inside the Applications/Utilities folder.

+## Usage

 ## Future Plans